 Closure

-Both MIOS Meeting 2026 and MIOS Cadaver Lab 2026 will be connected to Meliá Ibirapuera, where our speakers and faculty members will also be staying.
+Both MIOS Meeting 2026 and MIOS Cadaver Lab 2026 were connected to Meliá Ibirapuera, where our speakers and faculty members stayed.

 Participants benefit from a special discounted rate, available through the dedicated booking link below: